Hi, I'm Cristina Marie

 Since all of my friends lived close to the school, my weekends were spent mostly at home, alone – in my room.
 But it was there where I would sing at the top of my lungs and pretend that I was on some of the biggest stages in the world.

-I held onto that reality through childhood and into high school, singing and acting.
+I held onto singing and acting as my escape through childhood and into high school.
 I even got a scholarship to study vocal performance in college.

 Except something crazy was happening inside.

-The imaginary worlds and made up life occurrences weren’t fueling me as much anymore.
-My real life surroundings started not making sense to me, I didn’t feel like I was meant to be there.
+Not being able to be myself completely was not fulfilling anymore.
+I had this strong feeling inside that there was more to life.
+The imaginary worlds I created and the stages I was on weren’t fueling me as much anymore.
+My real life surroundings started feeling very misaligned.
 It was like I had played so many different characters throughout my life that I didn’t know who I really was.

-One my best friends was living in New York City at the time and invited me up.
+At 21 years old, my best friend was living in New York City at the time and invited me up.

 Upon getting off of the plane, and riding my first subway ride, my whole perception of life was rocked.